 One of the fun things we’ve been working on this summer is getting settled into our new house.
 I will be showing a full home tour this fall, but until then I can’t wait to share with you some of the projects we’ve been working on for home.
 Like this one… we created our own wallpaper in the front entrance and I am absolutely in love.
 I’m excited to show you how to make your own wallpaper.
 It was incredibly simple and affordable to do, making it a great project for the weekend, or an easy way to change the look of a room for an important party!

 How To Make Your Own Wallpaper

 To make your own wallpaper you will need:

 - Long lengths of contact paper (remember that from school book covering days!?!)

 - A template/design to trace, or go freehand for fun

 The contact paper holds up great on the wall and can be taken down without leaving a trace behind, which makes it a great solution for renters or those of us who might be up for a change of wall scenery every season.
 Plus at three bucks a roll, you can fill an entire area for practically nothing.

 Then we used two sets of hands to smooth it out as we went down the wall adhering it.
 Our wall paint is a bit textured and it would definitely lay smoother on a non-textured wall.
+You can use a simple tool or even a credit card to ensure the paper is solidly on the wall.
 The sides butt right up to each other leaving similar lines to wallpaper.
 I just adore how it cheers up my way in and out of the house every day.

 Photography in collaboration with Jocelyn Noel for A Subtle Revelry.